brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 We are gonna work on a Knowledge Management App.
 The main purpose of this app is to organize knowledge that is shared through Telegram and other channels in the future.

-The mais screen, as shown below, is where you organize messages in specific threads or conversations (Conversas in Brazilian Portuguese) and put tags on those threads.
+The mais screen, as shown below, is where you organize messages in specific threads or conversations and put tags on those threads.

 ![Create a Thread and Tag it!](./images/createThread.gif)